Transactions

 Isolation is an element of ACID transactions that determines how concurrency is controlled, and ultimately guarantees consistency.
 CockroachDB offers two transaction isolation levels: SERIALIZABLE and READ COMMITTED.

 By default, CockroachDB executes all transactions at the strongest ANSI transaction isolation level: SERIALIZABLE, which permits no concurrency anomalies.
-To place all transactions in a serializable ordering, SERIALIZABLE isolation may require transaction restarts.
-For a demonstration of how SERIALIZABLE prevents write skew anomalies, see Serializable Transactions.
+To place all transactions in a serializable ordering, SERIALIZABLE isolation may require transaction restarts and client-side retry handling.
+For a demonstration of how SERIALIZABLE prevents anomalies such as write skew, see Serializable Transactions.

-New in v23.2: CockroachDB can be configured to execute transactions at READ COMMITTED instead of SERIALIZABLE isolation.
+CockroachDB can be configured to execute transactions at READ COMMITTED instead of SERIALIZABLE isolation.
 If enabled, READ COMMITTED is no longer an alias for SERIALIZABLE .
-READ COMMITTED permits some concurrency anomalies in exchange for minimizing transaction aborts and retries.
+READ COMMITTED permits some concurrency anomalies in exchange for minimizing transaction aborts and removing the need for client-side retries.
 Depending on your workload requirements, this may be desirable.
 For more information, see Read Committed Transactions.

 Comparison to ANSI SQL isolation levels